 And the travel geek in me will keep a close eye on it for sure.
 Thus far it looks promising – and I think it might be very useful for people outside of Japan who are looking for hotels.

-However, if you live outside of Japan and have difficulties finding hotels in the region you want to stay and can’t read Japanese well, I think the new service that Gaijinpot is offering might be very helpful.
+If you live outside of Japan and have difficulties finding hotels in the region you want to stay and can’t read Japanese well, I think the new service that Gaijinpot is offering might be very helpful.

 5. Finding an Apartment in Japan